sheila-silva/contador/README.md

 # Counter Project:
-This coding challenge was proposed as one of the basic syntax learning steps in ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white) by the educational company: DIO (Discovery, Initiative, Opportunity) in the course: Bradesco - Java Cloud Native.
+This coding challenge was proposed as one of the basic syntax learning steps in ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)

 In this challenge, the following concepts were explored:
 * Class and attribute declaration.